-The Bank has a comprehensive Risk Management Strategy (RMS) framework that maintains effective processes to identify, assess, manage, monitor and report risks.
-The Bank's RMS consists of systems, structures, policies, processes and people which enable it to manage all risks relevant to the Bank.
-The framework provides value to the Bank through:
+The Bank has a comprehensive Risk Management Framework (RMF) that maintains effective processes to identify, assess, manage, monitor and report risks.
+The Bank's RMF consists of systems, structures, policies, processes and people which enable it to manage all risks relevant to the Bank.
+The Bank's Risk Management Strategy (RMS) describes to stakeholders and the New Zealand regulator, Rabobank's approach for managing risk and the key elements of the RMF.
+The RMS describes:

-- Specifying the material risks of the bank and the approach to manage these risks; - The internal controls systems in place to manage risk to an acceptable level; - The policies and standards used to identify, monitor and report on risk management matters; - · The role and responsibility of the risk management function, the Board and management committees, and - The approach for ensuring awareness of the RMS and for instilling an appropriate risk culture.
+- The material risks of the bank and the approach to manage these risks; - The internal controls systems in place to manage risk to an acceptable level; - The policies and standards used to identify, monitor and report on risk management matters; - The role and responsibility of the risk management function, the Board and management committees; and - The approach for ensuring awareness of the RMF and for instilling an appropriate risk culture.